molivil/warnick/README.md

 ### Known bugs
 - Occasionally Warnick tends to get stuck in an infinite loop with a website.
 If you run into this bug, as a workaround, you can either use it on subdirectories of the site, until the culprit is found, or use a smaller maxdepth value.
 - Some links do not parse properly when a page uses non-standard HTML tags.
+- Some links may be rarely left out due to their references being non-case sensitive.
+This most commonly happens when original websites were Windows-based, and less commonly with websites with lax redirection rules.
+An example is when downloading www.geocities.com/Area51/1000/, where the website refers to /area51/main.html, and the actual directory where the file resides, is /Area51/main.html.
+The script would make a case-sensitive comparison to see if the directory is the same or not, and rule out /area51/main.html, because it sees it as a different directory.
+From the point of view of Geocities.com, the directories Area51 and area51 are one and the same (aliased).